Market makers

 - Implement the kill-switch as a circuit breaker for all production bots

-- Set up Account Monitoring for balance tracking, deposit/withdrawal alerts, and order activity surveillance
+- Set up Account Monitoring for balance tracking, deposit/withdrawal alerts, and order activity monitoring

 WhiteBIT does not offer a public testnet.
-Test all trading flows on the live API with minimum order amounts.
-Use
+Test trading flows on the live API with minimum order amounts, or activate Demo Tokens (DBTC/DUSDT) from the WhiteBIT Codes page for risk-free practice on the

-GET /api/v4/public/markets to find pairs with the lowest minimum order sizes for testing.Payment and ramp providers
+DBTC_DUSDT pair.
+Use GET /api/v4/public/markets to find pairs with the lowest minimum order sizes.Payment and ramp providers

-travelRuleobject with beneficiary information - MiCA compliance: USDT operations are restricted for EEA users since December 30, 2024 — use USDC or EURI as alternatives
+travelRuleobject with beneficiary information - MiCA compliance: since December 30, 2024, EEA accounts cannot deposit, withdraw, or create WhiteBIT Codes in USDT — use USDC or EURI as alternatives

 - Webhook signature verification: validate HMAC-SHA512 on all incoming webhooks

-- Currency conversion: when the held currency differs from the withdrawal currency, use the Convert feature with a Main → Trade → Convert → Trade → Main transfer pattern — see Payment Integration for the full flow
+- Currency conversion: when the held currency differs from the withdrawal currency, request a Convert quote, confirm it, and submit the withdrawal — the convert service routes balances internally with no manual Main ↔ Trade transfers.
+See Payment Integration for the full flow

 - Primary: webhook-based notifications for deposits and withdrawals